ioBroker/ioBroker.hass/README.md

 -->

 ## Changelog

+### __WORK IN PROGRESS__
+* (Apollon77) Further optimize sending data to HASS and allow to set values like numbers as normal states if the service has one attribute and it can be mapped

 ### 1.2.0 (2022-06-17)
 * (Apollon77) IMPORTANT: Replace special characters in entity attribute names with an underscore!
 Object IDs might change!
 * (Apollon77) make sure a "null" value in state changes is not crashing